Izenda7Series/docs/dev/howto_dep1.rst

 #.
 After setting the AuthValidateAccessTokenUrl in the database, you will need to refresh your Izenda API App Pool for the change to take effect.

-Creating a simple front-end
+Creating a Simple Front-End
 =============================

-** GOAL: Create a simple front end application (HTML and JavaScript) that will render Izenda as a single page application. **
+**GOAL: Create a simple front end application (HTML and JavaScript) that will render Izenda as a single page application.**

 .. figure::  /_static/images/dev/howto_dep1/5.PNG